-I prefer to use a semi-gloss paint.
+I prefer to use a semi-gloss paint for bathroom ceilings.
 Mold & mildew tends to grow quicker on flat paint and it’s harder to clean.

 Use a product that is a mold-remover and follow the instructions.
 It’s very important to make sure the area is well ventilated when using these products and use a face mask when applying.